alisaleem252/Rapidtextai-Auto-Post-Scheduler/readme.md

 ### Bulk Scheduling
 * Create an empty post with categories, tags.
-* From the dropdown "Use this as ChatGPT Template" select yes.
+* From the dropdown "Use this as RapidtextAI Template" select yes.
 * Save the post as draft.
 * From the bulk scheduler, select that template, write the topic, select temprature and timings.